13th WORKSHOP ON TEACHING SOFTWARE TESTING

 Melbourne, FL 32901

 Melbourne International Airport is 3 miles from the hotel and the meeting site.
 It is served by Delta Airlines and US Airways.
 Alternatively, the Orlando International Airport offers more flights and more non-stops but is 65 miles from the meeting location.

-Please call 1-800-321-2211 or 321-724-6400 to book your room by December 24, 2012.
-Be sure to ask for the special WTST rates of $93 per night.
 Tax is an additional 11%.
-All reservations must be guaranteed with a credit card by Tuesday, December 24, 2013.
-If rooms are not reserved, they will be released for general sale.
-Following that date reservations can only be made based upon availability.
+All reservations must be guaranteed with a credit card by January 3, 2014.
+If rooms are not reserved, they will be released for general sale and reservations can only be made based upon availability.